 Recipient of grants from the Lower Manhattan Cultural Council, the Irving S. Gilmore Foundation, and the Kalamazoo (MI) Community Foundation, his music has been performed by the Attacca Quartet, Cadillac Moon Ensemble, Duquesne University Chamber Singers, Flutronix, Gaudete Brass Quintet, Mana Saxophone Quartet, Western Michigan University Chorale, and other ensembles.
 Reifsteck is currently working on a new clarinet quartet commissioned by the Chicago Clarinet Ensemble.

-Drawing upon his music technology background, Reifsteck is also an active recording engineer and producer whose studio alias and record label SONIC FEAR has become synonymous with lush, genre-bending sounds—from dance floor ready tracks to downtempo meditations—that transport listeners to an exciting digital realm.
-In 2015, he will release a new EP of electronic dance music; the studio recording of his contemporary classical work FRAGMENTED FRACTALS; as well as an interactive iPhone app that engages listeners on both audio and visual levels.
+Drawing upon his music technology background, Reifsteck is also an active recording engineer and producer whose studio alias and imprint SONIC FEAR has become synonymous with lush, genre-bending sounds—from dance floor ready tracks to downtempo meditations—that transport listeners to an exciting digital realm.
+In 2015, he will release a new EP of electronic dance music on his newly founded label Teknofonic Recordings, LLC; the studio recording of his contemporary classical work FRAGMENTED FRACTALS; as well as an interactive iPhone app that engages listeners on both audio and visual levels.

 Reifsteck holds a M.M. from Western Michigan University and a B.M. from Duquesne University.
 A New York City resident, Reifsteck is a member of Broadcast Music, Inc. (BMI) and the Manhattan Producers Alliance.